nicksukie/nicksukie.github.io/_posts/2020-07-28-last-stop-destination-unknown.md

 <hr class="hr2">
 <br/>

 Is there really something deeper to life than what I'd always known?
 Some form of happiness whose only requirement is the acceptance of simplicity?
 If so, it sounds like I have a long way to get there.
 And I still have yet to confirm it.
-But for now, <em>at least I have a hint.<.em>
+But for now, <em>at least I have a hint.</em>